metallurgical/gdrivesql/README.md

 Since this package using `Google Drive` as a place to store backups files, its required few steps for authorization for the first time.
 For the subsequent execution, authorization no longer needed.

+Until now, only `MYSQL` and `postgreSQL` are supported.
+For the backup, it doesn't has to backup both databases and filesystems at the same time.
+You may choose either one or both.

 ## Demo
 View demo below to get the whole picture and overview how things works.